 2. All injured birds & water fowl, which include ducks and geese.

-3. According to the State mandate, all bats MUST be tested for rabies and will be captured inside of your residence (results of the rabies test will take a minimum of 3 working days).
+3. According to the State mandate, all bats captured within a residence MUST be submitted to the state laboratory for testing (results of the rabies test will take a minimum of 3 working days).

 We WILL NOT respond to the following calls: